puppetlabs/puppet-specifications/language/catalog_expressions.md

   type for that attribute.
 The values set this way are subject to the same rules as if the `key => value` entries in the hash had been made directly in the resource body (i.e. they must be unique).

+* A `* =>` may appear anywhere in the list of attribute operations, but may only be used once per resource body.

 * A body with a title of `Default` type defines a *local default*, other bodies in the same resource expression will use the attribute operations for this body as default values.